sozo-design/github-actions-sonassi-openvpn-connection/README.md

 The Sonassi OpenVPN Connection GitHub Action allows you to establish a secure connection to a Sonassi VPN server within your GitHub Actions workflow.

 To use this action, you need to provide the necessary configuration details for your Sonassi VPN server.
-This includes the configuration file, certificate, and certificate name.
+This includes the configuration file, certificate, certificate name, and optional tmp_dir name.

 ## Inputs

 - `config`: The config file provided in the VPN bundle for Linux. (required)
 - `certificate`: The p12 file provided in the VPN bundle for Linux. (required)
 - `certificate_name`: The p12 filename as configured inside the config file (required)
+- `tmp_dir`: The directory to save the certificate and config to defaults to `/tmp`

 ## Example Usage